-Under the terms of the Part VB Statutory Licence Curtin staff are allowed to copy and communicate text and graphic materials for the University’s ‘educational purposes’, which is usually interpreted to mean in connection with a course of study.
-There is no specific term in Part VB which restricts the university to copy or communicate only to staff and students of the university.
+Under the Copyright Agency Statutory Licence agreement Curtin staff are allowed to copy and communicate text and graphic materials for the University’s ‘educational purposes’, which is usually interpreted to mean in connection with a course of study.
+There is no specific term in the Copyright Agency agreement which restricts the university to copy or communicate only to staff and students of the university.

 While the legal position isn’t entirely clear, there should be no problem with using copyright materials (subject to the usual limits) for professional development workshops or in-house training programs for the benefit of Curtin staff.
 It would be permissible to use copyright materials for continuing education and professional development activities, even if some of the participants are not current Curtin staff and students.
 These activities would need to relate to the educational purposes of the University, and not be provided for administrative purposes only.

-If course materials are to be made available online under Part VB, the University has to make reasonable efforts to ensure that they are only received by people entitled to receive them, for example by providing access through a password-protected system such as Blackboard.
+If course materials are to be made available online under the statutory licences, the University has to make reasonable efforts to ensure that they are only accessed by people entitled to receive them, for example by providing access through a password-protected system such as Blackboard.

 You cannot rely on the statutory licences to use copyright materials for courses and workshops aimed at people outside the university sector, especially if the courses are run on a commercial basis.
 As an alternative, you could use open access material, for example content from an institutional repository or available under a Creative Commons licence.
 (Remember to check the conditions attached the licence, for example NC means you can only use the material for non-commercial purposes).
 The Australian Copyright Council provides an information sheet on training materials outside of the educational institution.